Sustainability/Green Initiatives Program

 Public Events and Workshops

-Quarterly Workshop Series
+Quarterly Workshop Series (Currently on Hold)

 We have partnered with the City of Hollywood in order to offer residents of both Cites a quarterly workshop series.